Rajnath Singh: Union Defence Minister (2019–present)

 Rajnath Singh taking charge as the Union Minister for Defence, in the presence of Shripad Naik, Minister of State for Defence, in New Delhi on 1 June 2019.

 Rajnath Singh takes office as the Minister of Defense of India for the second consecutive term, in New Delhi on 13 June 2024.

-Singh became the Defence minister of India on 31 May 2019.
-Singh was given Ministry of Defence (India) after Amit Shah was given the Ministry of Home Affairs (India).
-As Union Defence Minister now, Singh has indicated a subtle shift in India's strategic vision.
+Singh became the defence minister of India on 31 May 2019.
 Among the challenges that the Defence Minister is expected to address are the ever-increasing requirements of India's forces, including increased budgetary requirements, especially in the light of an unstable neighbourhood.
+As Union Defence Minister, Singh has indicated a subtle shift in India's strategic vision; this includes a focus on decreasing the import of weapons and making the nation an arms exporter with an arms industry.
+He has supported various reforms including those for greater representiation of women in the defence services.

 Singh, along with Prime Minister Modi inaugurates Asia's largest helicopter manufacturing sector (HAL) at Tumkur, in Karnataka in 2023.

-After being Defence Minister he had focused mainly on increasing the defence budget of the nation and has focused on decreasing the import of weapons from other nations and making the nation an arms exporter with an arms industry.
-He also stated that:

-"India cannot put hand on hand in the issues of National Security.
-Now the time has come that India needs to emerge as major arms exporter."